-Students intending to submit an entry are required to first register their interest by completing the RIAI Rising Star in Architectural Technology 2020 Registration Form at the end of this page and returning it by email or in hardcopy to the RIAI, 8 Merrion Square, Dublin 2, for the attention of Carol Curran, RIAI Education Officer (firstname.lastname@example.org), no later than Friday 5 June 2020.
+Students intending to submit an entry are required to first register their interest by completing the RIAI Rising Star in Architectural Technology 2022 Registration Form at the end of this page and returning it in pdf format by email for the attention of Carol Curran, RIAI Education Officer, no later than Friday 3 June 2022.
 On receipt of this form the RIAI will issue each participant with an individual Submission ID Number.

 8. Submission Requirements

-- Each student is invited to submit 1 x A1 Board presented as a cohesive, graphic synopsis to illustrate the work the student has completed during their third year addressing the three key aspects required in section 3 above and a 1500 to 2000-word synopsis as described in section 3 above.
-This document should securely be fixed to the rear of the A1 Board submission.
+- Each student is invited to submit 1 x A1 drawing in pdf format presented as a cohesive, graphic synopsis to illustrate the work the student has completed during their third year addressing the three key aspects required in section 3 above and a 1500 to 2000-word synopsis as described in section 3 above.
+This document should be attached to your A1 pdf submission.

 - Entries must be anonymous.
 Submissions shall be free from any markings that may identify either the student or their Institute of Technology.